ConditionsBack & Spine → Low Back Pain

 • Post-surgical changes — scar tissue, muscle weakness, or compensatory movement patterns

 Many people are told to “rest” or “wait it out.”
-But research consistently shows that early, active treatment leads to faster recovery and better long-term outcomes than passive rest alone.
+But research consistently shows that early, active treatment leads to faster recovery and better long-term outcomes than prolonged rest.
+A physical therapist can help determine the root cause and begin addressing it right away — often before imaging is even needed.

 How We Treat Low Back Pain